 The subsidiary’s profit is subjected to local corporate tax rates.
 As a tax resident entity, it is entitled to local tax incentives and exemptions.
 The liabilities of the subsidiary is not passed on to the parent company, its assets remain insulated.
 The parent company’s accounts need not be disclosed by the subsidiary.
 It is required to submit its own annual returns only.

-By far subsidiary company is the ideal choice for small and mid size foreign companies that are interested in operating business from Singapore.
+By far the subsidiary company is the ideal choice for small and mid-size foreign companies that are interested in operating business from Singapore.
 If they do not require any feasibility studies and hit the road running they can straight away set up a subsidiary company and commence operations.

 Incorporate a company in Singapore quickly and easily

 Singapore Company Incorporation is the leading force in company registration in Singapore.
 With a gamut of services including Work Visas & Relocation, Accounting & Taxation, Business Licenses, Company Secretary, and Trademark Registration, we are well-positioned to support your business.